-We are deeply committed to leading learning to promote student well-being and academic achievement, while addressing issues of equity through an anti-racist and anti-oppressive framework.
+We are deeply committed to leading learning to promote student well-being and academic achievement, while addressing issues of equity through an Anti-Black Racist, Anti-Racist, and Anti-Oppressive framework.
 Our aim is to encourage our students to develop to their fullest potential so that each student is prepared to become a responsible member of society.

 We have high expectations of our students and we hope that each student will set personal and academic goals for this year.
 We are committed to supporting each learner in French and in English, as well as recognizing all abilities and learning styles.
 In order to achieve together, all staff will support in the promotion of mutual respect, cooperation, integrity, and perseverance throughout our experiences at Jackman.

 Our goal is to work as your partners in education and to provide on-going communication as to the progress of your child.
 As we continuously learn and grow together, we look forward to celebrating every learning moment with wonder and appreciation with your child and our learning community.

 Joint School Community Letter - Jackman School Council, supported by Jackman Ave JPS Administration: